5 Smart Ways to Handle Supplemental Income

 Supplemental Security Income (SSI) is a program administered by the Social Security Administration.
 SSI provides payments to people over the age of 65 who have a disability, including being blind or deaf.
 To qualify for Supplemental Security Income, people must also have limited financial resources, in addition to meeting the age and disability requirements.
 The purpose of the program is to help people meet their basic needs.

-As the program is designed to help people meet their basic needs, some of the suggestions for handling supplemental income may not be applicable to those earning SSI benefits.That’s because those who do receive those benefits likely won’t have much room in their budget for additional spending, or the need to find ways to deploy that additional income — they’ll need it to cover their basic expenses.
+As the program is designed to help people meet their basic needs, some of the suggestions for handling supplemental income may not be applicable to those earning SSI benefits.That’s because those who do receive those benefits likely won’t have much room in their budget for additional spending, or the need to find ways to deploy that additional income — they may need it to cover their basic expenses.

 Launching a Side Hustle